 Selling a Home in Pre-Foreclosure in Ozark, MO

 Selling a home in pre-foreclosure in Ozark, MO.
-If you are facing foreclosure and are worried about losing your home and having an enormous hit on your credit score, know that there are options available to you.
-Evervest Home Buyers is an as-is house-buying company that buys Ozark, MO homes in foreclosure.
-Our buyers are personable and nonjudgmental.
-We can have an estimate ready for you just by looking at pictures, have our official offer in a matter of days, and close as quickly as you need us to – before the mortgage holder officially foreclosures on your home.
-Speak to a representative at (417) 815-3889 or contact us online to start the process of getting out from under the bank’s thumb today.
-Depending on how much you owe, we may even be able to put enough cash in your pocket to fund your next move.
+If you are facing foreclosure and are upset at the prospect of losing your home and having an enormous hit on your credit score, know that there are options available to you.
+Evervest Home Buyers is a cash property-buying company that purchases Ozark, MO homes in foreclosure.
+Our team is amiable and nonjudgmental.
+We can have an estimate ready for you just by looking at pictures, have a full offer for you once we do our own inspection, and close as quickly as you need us to – before the lender sells your house.
+Call us at (417) 815-3889 or get your offer online to avoid foreclosure.
+Depending on the value of your home and what’s left on the mortgage, we may even be able to put enough cash in your account to pay for your next move.

 The Pre-Foreclosure Process in Ozark, MO